UN Forum on Business and Human Rights: Session on Realizing Access to Remedy – Implications of the International Investment Regime

 Location: Geneva, Switzerland

-To explore this issue, CCSI, together with the UN Working Group on Business & Human Rights and the Laboratory for Advanced Research on the Global Economy (an initiative of the Centre for the Study of Human Rights at the London School of Economics and Political Science), is co-organizing a session at the 2017 UN Forum on Business and Human Rights.
-Building on discussions that will take place at an invitation-only roundtable in October 2017 (which is being co-organized by CCSI and the UN Working Group on Business and Human Rights) the side session will seek to:
+To explore this issue, CCSI, together with the UN Working Group on Business & Human Rights and the Laboratory for Advanced Research on the Global Economy (an initiative of the Centre for the Study of Human Rights at the London School of Economics and Political Science), co-organized a session at the 2017 UN Forum on Business and Human Rights.
+Building on discussions that took place at an invitation-only roundtable in October 2017 (co-organized by CCSI and the UN Working Group on Business and Human Rights), the side session sought to:

 - Identify and raise awareness about the specific impacts of the international investment regime on access to effective remedy for affected communities whose rights have been violated by large-scale investment projects, including by means of (a) reference to case studies and (b) providing an opportunity for participants to voice their own insights and experiences in this context;